infovisionaccelerators/mamba-sample-project/README.md

 **Steps to Run the sample project**

 1. Clone
-2. Run maven verify serenity:aggregate
+2. Run mvn verify serenity:aggregate

 **Steps to include Mamba in your existing project a new test case**